chompomonim/meteor-trackduck/README.md

 Meteor Trackduck
 ================

-Meteor package for TrackDuck - bug reporting for frontend and visuals.
+Meteor package for [TrackDuck](http://trackduck.com) - a visual feedback tool for web projects and mockups.

 Installation
 ------------